-

 Please check opening times - especially of smaller or volunteer-run places.

 Copyright - Information is free, but lists are not!
-This is the legal position in the UK, and in the USA and many other countries too for "creative lists" like this.
+This is the legal position in the UK, and in the USA and many other countries too for "creative" lists like this.
 As you will appreciate, it takes time, effort, and knowledge to assemble this kind of directory.
 OldandInteresting has reserved all rights in this work.
-If you think your readers would be interested, just link and please don't copy.
+If you think your readers would be interested, please just link and don't copy.

 For sources please refer to the books page, and/or the excerpts quoted on the pages of this website, and note that many links lead to museum sites.
 Feel free to ask if you're looking for a specific reference - feedback is always welcome anyway.
 Unfortunately, it's not possible to help you with queries about prices or valuation.